Rose-Wangechi-Datagirl/Webscraping-ETL/README.md

 2. Transform: The extracted data is processed and transformed to clean and normalize it for analysis.
 3. Load: Transformed data is loaded into the PostgreSQL database for storage and querying.

+## **Web Scraping**

+- Source Websites: This project utilizes APIs from the Khai and Kairo websites to scrape relevant data.
+- Data Extraction: The extract.py script makes API calls to retrieve data, processes the JSON responses, and prepares it for transformation.
+- Error Handling: The extraction process includes error handling to manage API response failures or changes in the API structure.

 ## **Data Transformation**